Minimum Configuration Required for MistikaVR:

 - RAM: 8GB is the minimum for simple cases (few source cameras and rendering to 4K).
 64 GB is a good reference for most other formats, but it depends on the number of cameras and render resolution.
 128GB RAM can be required for extremely complex cases.

 - Display resolution: 1920x1200.
-We don't recommend 4K GUI displays (or only when having big displays at 37" or more), because the GUI elements are not yet scalable and will look too small ( this is planned for a future version, but not available yet)
+In principle we don't recommend 4K GUI displays (or only when having big displays at 37" or more), because the GUI elements are not yet scalable and will look too small ( this is planned for a future version, but not available yet).

 - GPU dedicated video memory: 8GB or more recommended when there are many cameras and when rendering to high resolutions like 8K+ ).
 NVidia boards are recommended.
 At the date of this document, the most recommended model is the GeForce 1080ti (or a Quadro P6000 for very complex scenes, as it provides double amount of memory ).
 Also because the new RTX family is more expensive and it is current state does not provide significant advantages for the particular case of MistikaVR.